mk12/sicp/notes/lecture.md

 ### Limits of data abstraction

 - So far, we've talked a lot about data abstraction.
-- We've had these horizontal abstract barriers that separate use from representation.
+We've had these horizontal abstraction barriers that separate use from representation.
 - This is powerful, but not sufficient for really complex systems.
 - The problem is that sometimes we to use need multiple, incompatible representations.
 - We want some kind of vertical barrier in addition to the horizontal barriers.
-- We want _generic operators_.
-What these operators precisely do depends on the data format it is looking at.
+- We want _generic operators_ that work on multiple data representations.
-- It should be easy to add new data types to the system, so that the generic operators work on them, too, with minimal changes.
+- It should be easy to add new data types to the system, so that the generic operators work on them too with minimal changes.

 ### Complex number arithmetic

-- We can represent a complex number in two ways:
+- We can represent a complex number rectangular form or in polar form.
-    - real part and imaginary part (rectangular form);
-    - magnitude and angle (polar form).
-- The rectangular form $x + iy$ and the polar form $re^{iθ}$ are related:
+- The rectangular form $x + yi$ and the polar form $re^{iθ}$ are related:
-    - $x = r\cos θ$ and $y = r\sin θ$.
-    - $r = \sqrt{x^2 + y^2}$ and $θ = \arctan(y,x)$.
+$$\begin{aligned}
+x &= r\cos θ, & r &= \sqrt{x^2+y^2}, \\
+y &= r\sin θ, & θ &= \arctan(y, x).
+\end{aligned}$$
-- We add complex numbers in rectangular form by adding the real parts and imaginary parts in parallel.
+- Adding is easy in rectangular form: just add up the real and imaginary parts.
-- We multiply complex numbers in polar form by multiplying the magnitudes and adding the angles.
+- Multiplying is easy in polar form: just multiply the magnitudes and add the angles.

 ### Incompatible representations

-- We could expose rectangular and polar functions but still use on particular representation under the hood.
-This isn't really new.
+- We could expose rectangular and polar selectors but still use one particular representation under the hood.
+This is nothing new.
 - What if we want _both_ representations?
 Data abstraction allows us to postpone the representation decision, but we don't want to make a decision at all!
 - We need a vertical barrier between rectangular and polar forms.
-- The selectors for complex numbers -- `real-part`, `imag-part`, `magnitude`, and `angle` -- must be generic operators.
+- The selectors `real-part`, `imag-part`, `magnitude`, and `angle` must be generic procedures that work with either representation.
 - For this to work, we need _typed data_.
 We need to tag our data objects with labels telling us the type of their contents.
 - We can simply `cons` the symbol `'rectangular` or `'polar` to the complex number data.
 - The generic procedures check the type of their argument, strip off the type information, and dispatch the contents to the appropriate specific procedure.